marcelledantas/marcelledantas/README.md

 <b> About me

-- 💼 Software Developer Intern
+- 💼 Software Developer Intern at MindsAtWork
 - ❤️ I love writing Python, and I am currently doing a Python Bootcamp.
 - 👯 I’m looking to learn Java
 - 🌵 Fun fact: I love going for a hiking